Sixt uses anti-castor demo for advertising

 Misleading PR reports

 I admit that I also check the PR database for reports that are worth publishing.
 But there is not much there, most companies have not yet understood that information about them is not worth a line to most media.
 What is particularly interesting is useful information, that is, texts in which readers also get added value and the actual PR only runs along the way.
 In the press release from http://www.myonid.de I thought it was exactly that.
-Although the topic of online reputation management is not new and there are already a number of services available, on the other hand it is a topic about which one cannot write enough about the constantly lurking dangers.
+Online reputational management is not a new topic and there are already some services, but on the other hand it is a topic about which one cannot write enough about the constantly lurking dangers.
 So potentially interesting - I thought.
 And then this: “If you want to make a career, you have to pay attention not only to your good reputation in real life, but also on the Internet…!”
 Well, the start could be livelier.
 That is already well known.
 Often something new please.
 And this is how it goes on:

 At http://www.myonid.de, the platform for identity and reputation management, everyone can present their online personality professionally in a profile and thus increase their career opportunities.
 To this end, myON-ID Media GmbH has further developed and greatly expanded its platform into a “meta social network”. myonid.de serves as an identity center in which everyone can observe, manage and market their online content and activities.
-Via the integrated social media monitoring, he can find information that is available on the Internet (e.g. Twitter, YouTube and Flickr) and present it centrally.
+Using the integrated social media monitoring, he can find and centrally present information that is available about him on the Internet (e.g. Twitter, YouTube and Flickr).
 Every user can freely design the layout and structure of his myON-ID profile.
 Premium users can also book a desired domain and switch off advertising. myON-ID supports open standards for data exchange.
 In this way, users can make their online identity bundled on myonid.de available to other websites.
 Wait - that has nothing to do with reputation management.
 This is another of the myriad forms of social networking.
 What is the difference to Xing or Facebook?
 The next logical step is:

 Berlusconi as an involuntary advertising star